-Dedicated working dogs do their duty without fail.
+Dedicated working dogs, like Ricky, do their duty without fail.
 We all benefit.

 Let's repay them.
 Pick a coloring picture.
 Then use it to spread the word about these fantastic fidos.

 War dogs have been used by the military for millennia.
 These days they go on patrol, sniff out bombs, provide security, act as scouts and more.

 Like this unnamed dog and Navy Seal participating in training exercises in Alaska.

 This is Kyra training to nose out explosives with her handler at the Norfolk, Virginia Naval Station.